c-mysec/esp8266-mysecSwitch/README.md

 ## Usage

-*see the sample sketch in the repository for an overview.*
+*see the sample sketches in the repository for an overview.*

 1. Import the library
 ```#include <MysecSwitch.h>```
-2. Create minimum instances for Wifi and MysecSwitch
+2. Create instances of Wifi and MysecSwitch
 ```
 ESP8266WiFiMulti wifiMulti;
 MysecSwitch dev;